1899 Atlantic hurricane season: Hurricane Three

 The next storm was first observed as a tropical storm to the southwest of Cape Verde on August 3.
 It slowly strengthened while heading steadily west-northwestward across the Atlantic Ocean.
 By late on August 5, the storm strengthened into a hurricane.
 During the following 48 hours, it deepened further, reaching Category 4 hurricane status before crossing the Leeward Islands on August 7.
 Later that day, the storm attained its peak intensity with maximum sustained winds of 150 mph and a minimum barometric pressure of 930 mbar.
 The storm weakened slightly before making landfall in Guayama, Puerto Rico, with sustained winds of 140 mph on August 8.
-Several hours later, it emerged into the southwestern Atlantic as a Category 3 hurricane; it would remain at that intensity for over 9 days.
+Several hours later, it emerged into the southwestern Atlantic as a Category 3 hurricane; it would remain at that intensity for over nine days.
 The system paralleled the north coast of Dominican Republic and then crossed the Bahamas, striking several islands, including Andros and Grand Bahama.
 After clearing the Bahamas, it began heading northward on August 14, while centered east of Florida.
 Early on the following day, the storm re-curved northeastward and appeared to be heading out to sea.
 However, by August 17, it turned back to the northwest.
 At 0100 UTC on August 18, the storm made landfall near Hatteras, North Carolina, with 120 mph winds.

 The storm weakened after moving inland and fell to Category 1 intensity by 1200 UTC on August 18.
 Later that day, the storm re-emerged into the Atlantic Ocean.
 Now heading northeastward, it continued weakening, but maintained Category 1 intensity.
 By late on August 20, the storm curved eastward over the northwestern Atlantic.
 It also began losing tropical characteristics and transitioned into an extratropical cyclone at 0000 UTC on August 22, while located about 325 mi south of Sable Island.
 However, after four days, the system regenerated into a tropical storm while located about 695 mi west-southwest of Flores Island in the Azores on August 26.
 It moved slowly north-northwestward, until curving to the east on August 29.
 Between August 26 and September 1, the storm did not differentiate in intensity, but began re-strengthening while turning southeastward on September 2.
 Early on the following day, the storm again reached hurricane intensity.
 It curved northeastward and passed through the Azores on September 3, shortly before transitioning into an extratropical cyclone.
-The storm had the longest duration of an Atlantic hurricane on record, lasting for 31 days, 28 of which it was tropical.
+The storm had the longest duration of an Atlantic hurricane on record, lasting for 31 days, about 28 of which it was tropical.